Menu

 Depart from Hanle village early.
 Ensure your jerry cans are full, as there are no petrol pumps on this route.
-Reconfirm permits for the Chumur axis.
+Indian nationals no longer require Inner Line Permits (ILP) for the Chumur axis; an Environment/Development Fee (EDF) must be paid online, and the receipt carried.
+Foreign nationals still require Protected Area Permits (PAP).

 0 km